Australian Business Structures: Which Is Best for Tax and Liability?

 In addition, being a Sole Trader doesn’t offer you any real tax benefits (vs a Pty Ltd company).
 All-in-all, this business setup is less than ideal.

-Can I change from Sole Trader to Pty Ltd or Partnership?
+Can I change from Sole Trader to Pty Ltd?

 • For Pty Ltd companies and Partnerships, you must register your new business structure with the Australian Government Business Registration Service.

-• You may need to update your new business structure’s existing licenses or permits.
+• You may need to update the licenses or permits for your new business structure.

 • You must inform your bank, insurance providers, etc. about your name change and business structure in Australia.